cognitect/transit-js/README.md

 ### Node.js

-transit-js is released to NPM.
+transit-js is released to [npm](https://www.npmjs.org).
 Add transit-js to your `package.json` dependencies.

 ### Bower